thibaut-neoledge/azure-docs.fr-fr/articles/data-catalog/data-catalog-terminology.md

 <properties
-   pageTitle="Terminologie d’Azure Data Catalog | Microsoft Azure" description="Cet article présente les concepts et les termes utilisés dans la documentation d’Azure Data Catalog." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="Azure Data Catalog terminology | Microsoft Azure" description="This article provides an introduction to concepts and terms used in Azure Data Catalog documentation." services="data-catalog" documentationCenter="" authors="steelanddata"